 The Audit Committee has two members, Henry Turcan (Chairman) and Guy Elliot.
 The CFO and external auditors attend meetings by invitation.
 The Audit Committee is responsible for ensuring that the financial performance of the Group is properly monitored and reported on.
 The Audit Committee receives and reviews reports from management and the Company’s auditors relating to the interim and annual accounts and keeps under review the accounting and internal controls which the Company has in place.
 The Audit Committee meets not less than twice each financial year.

 The Remuneration Committee

-The Remuneration Committee comprises non-executive members only, the majority of whom will, at all times, be independent non-executive directors.
-A quorum shall be any two members.
-The Remuneration Committee will meet at least once a year and at such times as the chairman of the Remuneration Committee or the Board deem necessary.
-The Remuneration Committee determines and reviews the terms and conditions of service of the executive directors and the non-executive directors.
+The Remuneration Committee has two members, Guy Elliott (Chair) and Henry Turcan.
+Other members of the Board may attend the Committee’s meetings at the request of the Committee Chair.
+The Remuneration Committee is responsible for making recommendations to the Board on Director and senior Executives’ remuneration.
+The Remuneration Committee determines and reviews the terms and conditions of service of the Executive Directors and the Non-Executive Directors.
 The Remuneration Committee will also review the terms and conditions of any proposed share incentive plans, to be approved by the Board and the Company’s shareholders.
-The Remuneration Committee comprises Guy Elliott and Henry Turcan and is chaired by Guy Elliott.
+The Remuneration Committee shall meet not less than twice a year.